OpenAttackDefenseTools/ataka/README.md

 # Server

 1. Edit `.env` file to set:
-    - **DATA_STORE**: Path to a folder to store player exploit related files.
+    - **DATA_STORE**: **Absolute** path to a folder to store player exploit related files.
-    - **USERID**: The user that has access to the data directory and has access to the docker socket.
+    - **USERID**: The `user:group` id tuple to use for ataka.
+Note that write access write access to both the docker socket and the data directory has to be provided.
+You'll want to set this to the user id of the owner of the data directory and the group id of the `docker` group.
     - **CTF**: The name of the ctfconfig to use.
 2. Edit the ctfconfig in `ataka/ctfconfig/`
 3. Run `docker-compose up -d --build`

-> When editing the config while ataka is running, run `./ataka-cli reload` to hot-reload the ctfconfig.
+> The ctfconfig is mounted into the containers.
+When editing the config while ataka is running, run `./ataka-cli reload` to hot-reload the ctfconfig.

 # Player-CLI